hypercision/i18ntools/README.md

 ### Options

 These are the options for `translate.py`.
-Details about how to use each file can be found by running it with the `--help` flag:
+Details about how to use each file can be found by running it with the `--help` flag.
-`python src/i18ntools/translate_missing.py --help`.

 <!-- markdownlint-disable -->
 | Key | Alias | Description | Default |